LRZ-CXS-Teaching/Julia26-course/hands-on/S3/Ray_Path_Tracing.md

 </div>
 </details>

 Next to that, there appears to be flaw in this program.
 It is way slower than actually necessary.
-In the solution section, you can see an alternative, fully parallelized using master/worker, and avoind `Images` ... and is *really* faster!
+In the solution section, you can see an alternative, fully parallelized using master/worker, and avoid `Images` ... and is *really* faster!
 (On 112 CPUs, with the 1290x900 settings, just a minute!!)

 ## Remark
 The `Images` module is huge wrt. to its dependencies.
 Precompilation requires possibly quite some time.
 Ahead-of-time compilation is advisable.
 But also file system access can become a bottleneck.
 Loading one or few instances of a library, is usually not an issue.
 But if libraries are large, and really many processes at a time try to access it ...
 Boom!